ddubny/ddubny.github.io/_posts/2022-06-20-Text information analysis.markdown

 ---
 layout: post
-title:  "Text Informationn analytics - Analyzing the influence of media on law changes in criminal cases"
+title:  "Text Informationn analytics - Analysis of the influence of media on law changes in criminal cases"
 date:   2022-06-20 18:05:55 +0300
 image:  post_2-01.png
 tags:   School_Project